Minister's Tourism Engagement Council

 - Local or regional destination marketing organizations.

-For more detail about the Council, see the attached information or visit the website for the Crown Agencies and Board Resourcing Office.
-If you have questions about the application process, please email email@example.com.
+For more detail about the Council or to submit an application, see the attached information or visit the website for the Crown Agencies and Board Resourcing Office.
+Information on existing board vacancies can also be found here.
+If you have questions about the application process, please contact the Crown Agencies and Board Resourcing Office here.